Xunnamius/black-flag/README.md

-(using `runProgram`) sets everything up and calls `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> However, this time the router detects that the given arguments refer to a sub-command and so relinquishes control to the trio of yargs instances representing the `myctl remote` command.<sup>2->3A</sup> Black Flag notes the user asked to generate generic help text (by having passed the `--help` argument) before calling `RouterProgram::parseAsync`.<sup>3A->4B</sup> `myctl remote`'s router detects
+(using `runProgram`) sets everything up and calls `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> However, this time the router detects that the given arguments refer to a sub-command and so relinquishes control to the trio of programs representing the `myctl remote` command.<sup>2->3A</sup> Black Flag notes the user asked to generate generic help text (by having passed the `--help` argument) before calling `RouterProgram::parseAsync`.<sup>3A->4B</sup> `myctl remote`'s router detects